 With a ladylike silhouette featuring a collar, long sleeves, and cinched waist, the number was still classically Kate.Harpers Bazaar

 The piece is exclusive to Net-A-Porter where it retails for $2,255 / £1,635.

-Kate brought back her Monsoon Fleur Espadrilles for the garden visit today.
+Back to the garden visit now.
+Kate brought back her Monsoon Fleur Espadrilles.
 The almond-toed wedges feature a taupe suede shoe on a woven base.